Below you’ll find answers to some of the questions we get a lot.

 Don’t ask us when we’ll have it.
 The answer is always soon.

-If you get this is means that that you haven’t installed the database application on your PC/Mac
+If you get this it means that you haven’t installed the database application on your PC/Mac

 It means that the extension can’t connect to it.
 It happens when you install the extension first and then the database app.
 Since the installer kills any running Java application (and a small part of extension – the part that communicates from the extension to the app – is in Java) you need to RESTART THE EXTENSION.
 You can do this by going to extensions and just flip the extension’s on/off switch (or using the reload button – which basically does the same).

 Some people pronounce it WORTI MOH – like it’s a distant cousin of Voldemort from Harry Potter.
 But it’s not, and they’re wrong.
 However – you can call it whatever you like.
 Some people say Leenux and some say LieNax but we all know they’re trying to say ‘Linus Torvalds’, so, actually — it’s OK.